ArkAow/ArkAow/README.md

 ### About me
 Hi, I am Tom Charpentier.
-I love to create and designe.
+I love to create and design.

 ### I already got my hands on
 Here is the programmation languages I've already used !